(1/31/2025)

 Eliminating blind spots, inefficiencies, and question marks with holistic FM integration

 Historically, various functions of the built environment have been managed by separate vendors or teams who rarely, if ever, communicate with one another.
-Even so, those disparate functions impact and build on one another, either hurting or helping the next, whether it’s an office renovation, a damaged roof, a regulatory violation, a gas leak, sustainability initiatives, or an imminent weather disaster, to name a few.
+Even so, those disparate functions impact and build on one another, either hurting or helping the next, whether it’s an office renovation, a damaged ceiling, a regulatory violation, or a gas leak, to name a few.

 IFM integrates those functions that have traditionally been siloed, including the following: